Can Schools Diagnose Dyslexia? Understanding School vs. Private Testing

 Focusing on Educational Impact

 The central criterion for an IEP is the educational impact of a child’s disability and the resulting need for specialized instruction.
-This perspective prioritizes the child’s educational requirements over the presence of a medical diagnosis, emphasizing support based on educational challenges rather than medical conditions.
+This prioritizes the child’s educational requirements over a medical diagnosis, emphasizing support based on educational challenges rather than medical conditions.
 See how one school summarizes their evaluation data in this real IEP example.

 Don’t Be Fooled.